Tommy-83/LacrosseMatch/README.md

 * Bright and fun colours were used, in order to atract the usrers attention.
 * Font used is Permanent Marker
 * All images used, PLL logo as well as team logos are the property of Premier Lacrosse League.
+* The main design aim was to make it an easy accessible game which can be used on the go.
+* Logos being main feature of the game allow users of all ages to have fun with it.
+* Bright colours were chosen in order to attract the younger users who may not hear about the game before but can enjoy picture matching.

 ## Wireframes
 * Wireframes were used with free version of [Figma](https://www.figma.com/?fuid=)